 Laxatives and hormonal contraceptives

-Positive effect on a woman of hormonal contraceptives
+Positive effects of hormonal contraceptives on women

-Antiepileptics - drugs for epilepsy
+Antiepileptics - medications for epilepsy

 Antiepileptic drugs work by inhibiting the stimulation of nerve cells in the brain.
-It is impossible to say with certainty which antiepileptic is the safest and most risky.
+It is impossible to say with certainty which antiepileptic is the safest and the most risky.
 Today there are new antiepileptic drugs that have fewer side effects, as was the case with drugs in the recent past.
 The new generation of epileptic drugs does not affect the reliability of contraception.
-Even prolonged use of contraceptives does not affect epileptic seizures.
+Even long-term use of contraceptives does not affect epileptic seizures.

 Antiepileptics and hormonal contraceptives

-The negative impact of birth control pills on a woman and her health
+Negative effects of birth control pills on a woman and her health

 Psychotherapist, Doctor of Natural Medicine, Warsaw Meetings

-Piotr Sawicki, ENT, Bydgoszcz, attend meetings
+Piotr Sawicki, ENT, Bydgoszcz, attends meetings

-If a girl has problems with veins, for example, thrombophlebitis, then birth control pills are contraindicated for her.
-When they are taken, the blood becomes thicker, clots can form in it, and this leads to thrombosis and other health problems.
+If a girl has problems with her veins, for example, thrombophlebitis, then birth control pills are contraindicated for her.
+When taken, the blood becomes thicker, clots can form in it, and this leads to thrombosis and other health problems.
 GCs are also not recommended for women who smoke, since the simultaneous use of nicotine and pills significantly increases the load on the heart.

-You will love it
+You'll love it

-Are hormone pills harmful?
+Are hormonal pills harmful?

 Why are hormonal drugs harmful?

-The harm and benefits of hormonal contraceptives
+Harm and benefits of hormonal contraceptives

 Add your price to the database